| An Introduction to R&D in

 11. How does the U.S. investment in R&D compare to other countries?

-In absolute terms, the $292 billion spent on R&D from all sources in the U.S. in 2002 was larger than the total R&D expenditures of Japan and the entire 15-nation European Union combined.
-For 2000, the latest year for which full international data are available, the U.S. spent 41 percent of all world R&D, a share that has held steady over the past decade even as emerging R&D powers such as South Korea and China have dramatically increased spending.
+In absolute terms, the $284 billion spent on R&D from all sources in the U.S. in 2003 was larger than the total R&D expenditures of Japan and the entire 15-nation European Union combined.
+For 2002, the latest year for which full international data are available, the U.S. spent 37 percent of all world R&D, a share that has declined only slightly over the past decade even as emerging R&D powers such as South Korea and China have dramatically increased spending.

 When one looks at the national R&D expenditures of various countries